- Clerk Name: David Fielder

 Chancery Bar Association

-Marc Brittain is qualified to accept instructions directly from members of the public and professional clients under the Direct Public Access scheme.More Information
+Marc Brittain is qualified to accept instructions directly from members of the public and professional clients under the Direct Access (or Public Access) scheme.More Information